Sunday, April 23 at 9 a.m.

 * See the section on lottery manipulation for more information

-**NOTE** Rising Juniors and Seniors, please be sure to indicate what meal plan you would like on the Housing Assignment Card.
+**NOTE** Rising juniors and seniors, please be sure to indicate what meal plan you would like on the Housing Assignment slip at the time of your room selection.